I want to transfer my Amazon Route 53 domain but I get a "clientTransferProhibited" status.

 Short description

 The domain registries for all generic top-level domains (TLDs) and several geographic TLDs provide the option to lock your domain.
-Locking a domain prevents someone from transferring the domain to another registrar without your permission.
+When you lock a domain you prevent the transfer the domain to another registrar without your permission.

-If you activate transfer lock for a domain, then the status updates to clientTransferProhibited.
+If you activate transfer lock for a domain, then the Transfer lock status updates to clientTransferProhibited.
 To remove this status, deactivate the transfer lock.

 Resolution